Paul Birch (writer)

 He was educated at Merchant Taylors' School, Crosby and Trinity College, Cambridge and worked for Marconi Defence Systems and Plessey Radar.

 He was a former Fellow of the British Interplanetary Society.

-He also notably worked on orbital rings and Supramundane Habitats.
+He also notably worked on orbital rings and supramundane planets.

 He stood for the United Kingdom Independence Party (UKIP) in an election taking 11.3% of the vote.
 He was a Town Councillor in Cowes, Isle of Wight at the time of his death.

 In 1982, Birch published a series of papers in the Journal of the British Interplanetary Society which described orbital rings and described a form which he called Partial Orbital Ring System (PORS).